Revel Transit: History

+2018-19

-Revel was founded in 2018 by Frank Reig who serves as CEO and Paul Suhey who serves as COO.
+Revel was founded in 2018 by Frank Reig who is CEO and Paul Suhey who is COO.
 In July 2018 it started with a 10-month pilot in the New York City boroughs of Brooklyn and Queens with 68 scooters, eventually replacing them with 1,000 new scooters in the space of one week in May 2019.

 On August 16, 2019, Revel expanded to Washington, D.C., with a pilot program of 400 mopeds compared with a total of 5,600 other bikes and scooters from other sharing companies.
 Their first crash was reported the same weekend.

-As of June 2019, Revel has about 40 employees in New York, all full-time with insurance and benefits.
-In Washington they employ a further 30 employees.
-The mopeds it uses are not owned by the company; rather, outside companies buy the mopeds and lease them to Revel.
+As of June 2019, Revel had about 40 employees in New York, all full-time with insurance and benefits.
+In Washington they employed a further 30 employees.
+The mopeds it used were not owned by the company; rather, outside companies bought the mopeds and leased them to Revel.

+2020-24

+In July 2020, two Revel moped riders died in accidents in New York City.
+U.S. Representative Adriano Espaillat wrote to the New York State Department of Motor Vehicles, asking New York City and New York State officials to stop Revel from operating, and Revel suspended its operations in New York City.

 In June 2021, Revel opened its first public fast charging hub with 25 chargers in Brooklyn.

 In February 2021, Revel expanded its product line by offering monthly electric bike subscriptions to residents of Manhattan, Brooklyn, Queens and the Bronx.
-As of early April 2021, Revel also operates in Miami, Florida, and in the city of San Francisco, California, after exiting nearby Oakland and Berkeley in 2021.
+As of early April 2021, Revel also operated in Miami, Florida, and in San Francisco, California, after exiting nearby Oakland and Berkeley in 2021.

 In July 2021, Revel was granted approval by New York City's Taxi and Limousine Commission to start a taxi service.
 The city had a ban on new rideshare and taxi offerings, but had an exemption for fully electric vehicles.
 In August, Revel started with 50 Tesla Model Ys, and by November 2023 operated over 500 electric vehicles in New York and New Jersey.

+Revel raised $126 million in funding in 2021 to support the expansion of its all-electric rideshare fleet and to build out additional fast-charging infrastructure in New York City, positioning itself as a vertically integrated electric mobility company combining transportation services with public EV charging.

-In November 2023, Revel announce the end of its moped sharing programs, saying it will now focus on its electric taxi service and vehicle charging stations.
+In November 2023, Revel announced the end of its moped sharing programs, saying it would now focus on its electric taxi service and vehicle charging stations.

-As of July 2024, Revel has about 150 total employees.
+As of July 2024, Revel had about 150 total employees.
 The company is headquartered in South Williamsburg, Brooklyn.
 Revel has three charging stations in New York City with plans to develop 200 more chargers through 2025, supported by a partnership with Uber.

+2020-present

 On August 11, 2025, Revel announced the end of their rideshare service, saying they will now focus exclusively on vehicle charging stations.